stackriot/dokku-gulp-tasks/README.md

 gulp dokku:init [--env <env>]
 ```

-This task readies your Dokku server for deployment of your app by performing the following tasks:
+Readies the Dokku server for deployment of the app by performing the following tasks:

 * Creates a new app
 * Creates a MySQL container